In This Article

-According to Rebecca Martens, owner of Belle Events, the key is to start by doing plenty of market research.
-“There will be a venue at every price point but location, service, and parking are all factors that you need to determine if it is a good fit,” she says.
+Before heading out to start swiping your credit card, you should first establish a budget and outline exactly what you're able to afford.
+According to Rebecca Martens, owner of Belle Events, the first step in appropriately allocating your funds is to conduct market research, including finding a venue and understanding all the respective fees that may come with this particular location.
+“There will be a venue at every price point, but location, service, and parking are all factors that you need to determine if it is a good fit,” she says.

 Plan the Guest List

-The key to pulling off any surprise party is to make sure the guests are all on board, too.
-You want to be sure you’re developing a guest list of family and friends that have a great relationship with the couple or with you and your partner.
+Once you have your budget locked in, your next step is to ensure that the guests are all on board.
+And when it comes to creating a guest list, it's important that you invite family and friends who have a great relationship with the couple, or with you and your partner.
 After all, engagement parties are typically a bit more intimate.

 Get Personal With the Venue and Décor

-The theme and décor for a surprise engagement party should reflect you and your partner together, or the couple you’re planning it for.
-Choose a venue that matches their lifestyle.
-“Think outside of the box to reserve a coffee shop, bookstore, boutique, museum, bar, or a park,” suggests Martens.
+The theme and décor for a surprise engagement party should reflect you and your partner together, or the couple of honor if being planned by a loved one.
+“Think outside of the box to reserve a coffee shop, bookstore, boutique, museum, bar, or park,” suggests Martens.
 “These options are not common and might otherwise be closed, therefore, they may be open to a buyout at a great price for the evening.
-Restaurants have built-in tables, food, and servers so restaurants make planning easy.
+Restaurants have built-in tables, food, and servers, so restaurants make planning easy.
 If you go this route, consider a private room so that the couple can be themselves with their guests and have privacy.”

-Depending on your venue, it may not be necessary to do a lot of decorating.
-Consider simple touches that represent you and your partner or the couple you’re planning for to truly make for a special occasion.
-If you're planning to hand out favors, consider useful items that guests can take home, or snacks or drinks they can enjoy.
+What's more, depending on your venue, it may not be necessary to do a lot of decorating.
+Instead, focus on simple touches that represent you and your partner or the couple you’re planning for—like signature drinks, photos, and fun games—to truly make for a special occasion.
+Additionally, if you're planning to hand out favors, consider useful items that guests can take home, or snacks and drinks they can enjoy.
 Remember, there’s beauty in keeping things simple.

 Hire a Photographer

-Whether you’re surprising your partner, or planning for your favorite couple, a photographer is crucial to capturing the celebration.
-Be sure the photographer arrives with plenty of time to set up and capture the surprise entrance.
+Whether you’re surprising your partner or planning for your favorite couple, a photographer is crucial to capturing the celebration.
+So, when booking a photographer for the event, be sure to provide them with a desired shot list, in addition to an early arrival time to ensure they're able to set up and capture the surprise entrance.

-Once the photos have been edited and the gallery has been sent, consider compiling the images to create a thoughtful gift.
+Finally, once the party is over and all photos are ready to be reviewed, consider compiling the images to create a thoughtful gift.
 “At the beginning [of the engagement], the engaged couple is overwhelmed with questions about wedding and reception planning.
 Compiling and documenting the engagement party becomes a distant memory once the planning is in full swing,” says Martens.
 “An album would be a thoughtful gift to commemorate the kick-off to this special season of their lives!"